plewis/plewis.github.io/phylogenetics/mrbayes.md

 > :thinking: Which value in the parameter column had the largest effective sample size (ESS)?
 {% comment %}
-alpha (for me, but your results may vary)
+pi(G)
 {% endcomment %}

 > :thinking: Would you conclude from the ESS column that a longer run is necessary?
 {% comment %}
-yes, I found that none of the parameters have ESS values greater than 100
+yes, I found that only one of the parameters pi(G) had a ESS value greater than 100
 {% endcomment %}

 ## The sumt command